-During the three months ended February 28, 2010, the Company completed a non-brokered private placement of 2,500,000 units at a price of \$0.35 per unit for gross proceeds of \$875,000.
+In February 2010, the Company completed a non-brokered private placement of 2,500,000 units at a price of \$0.35 per unit for gross proceeds of \$875,000.
 Each unit is comprised of one common share and one share purchase warrant.
 Each warrant entitles the holder thereof to purchase an additional common share of the Company at \$0.50 per share up to February 11, 2011.
 A value of \$12,500 has been attributed to the warrants using the residual method.
 The Company incurred \$7,750 of legal fees and other fees in connection with the private placement.